Bowie by Duffy at Proud Chelsea | Camera Jabber

 While the two Aladdin Sane prints (Eyes Open and Classic) attract immediate attention, it’s the contact sheets for the Aladdin Sane and Scary Monster shoots that really pull you in and hold your attention.

 However, I found I was most drawn to a print at the back of the exhibition, ‘David Bowie with Scottie Dog, London 1980 ‘ which appears to have been taken during a more relaxed moment, with Bowie sat pigeon-toed and looking off camera, to his side a scotty dog sat in an identical chair looking in the same direction.
+There’s an appealing vulnerability and informality to the shot amongst other carefully orchestrated images.

 Even if you’re not a Bowie fan, Duffy’s work is well worth the walk down King’s Road.